aleesham/codecamp-notes/Exam1Review.md

 ## Loops
-* Explain how to use for loop syntax with lists:
+* Explain how to use for loop syntax with lists:`for list_item in list1`
 * Explain the role of a loop iterator variable:
 * Write a for loop that uses a list literal, such as [1, 2, 3, 4]:
 * Write a for loop that uses the iterator variable in the loop body: